quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ~~~
 {
-    instruction:QPACKInstruction // see appendix for the definitions,
+    instruction:QPackInstruction // see appendix for the definitions,
     byte_length?:string,

     raw?:string // in hex